-- BORG\REPO When set, use the value to give the default repository location.
+- BORG_REPO When set, use the value to give the default repository location.
 If a command needs an archive parameter, you can abbreviate as ::archive.
-If a command needs a repository parameter, you can either leave it away or abbreviate as ::, if a positional parameter is required. - BORG\PASSPHRASE When set, use the value to answer the passphrase question for encrypted repositories.
+If a command needs a repository parameter, you can either leave it away or abbreviate as ::, if a positional parameter is required. - BORG_PASSPHRASE When set, use the value to answer the passphrase question for encrypted repositories.
 It is used when a passphrase is needed to access an encrypted repo as well as when a new passphrase should be initially set when initializing an encrypted repo.
-See also BORG NEW PASSPHRASE. - BORG\PASSCOMMAND When set, use the standard output of the command (trailing newlines are stripped) to answer the passphrase question for encrypted repositories.
+See also BORG NEW PASSPHRASE. - BORG_PASSCOMMAND When set, use the standard output of the command (trailing newlines are stripped) to answer the passphrase question for encrypted repositories.
 It is used when a passphrase is needed to access an encrypted repo as well as when a new passphrase should be initially set when initializing an encrypted repo.
-If BORG\PASSPHRASE is also set, it takes precedence.
-See also BORG\NEW\PASSPHRASE. - BORG\NEW\PASSPHRASE When set, use the value to answer the passphrase question when a new passphrase is asked for.
+If BORG_PASSPHRASE is also set, it takes precedence.
+See also BORG_NEW_PASSPHRASE. - BORG_PASSPHRASE_FD When set, specifies a file descriptor to read a passphrase from.
+Programs starting borg may choose to open an anonymous pipe and use it to pass a passphrase.
+This is safer than passing via BORG_PASSPHRASE, because on some systems (e.g. Linux) environment can be examined by other processes.
+If BORG_PASSPHRASE or BORG_PASSCOMMAND are also set, they take precedence. - BORG_NEW_PASSPHRASE When set, use the value to answer the passphrase question when a new passphrase is asked for.
 This variable is checked first.
-If it is not set, BORG\PASSPHRASE and BORG\PASSCOMMAND will also be checked.
-Main usecase for this is to fully automate borg change-passphrase. - BORG\DISPLAY\PASSPHRASE When set, use the value to answer the "display the passphrase for verification" question when defining a new passphrase for encrypted repositories. - BORG\HOSTNAME\IS\UNIQUE=no Borg assumes that it can derive a unique hostname / identity (see borg debug info).
-If this is not the case or you do not want Borg to automatically remove stale locks, set this to no.
+If it is not set, BORG_PASSPHRASE and BORG_PASSCOMMAND will also be checked.
+Main usecase for this is to fully automate borg change-passphrase.